Various training courses are recommended to achieve a recognized level of competence in photography

 • The micro-entrepreneur status status is particularly easy to set up, manage and wind up.
 Your social security contributions are calculated on the basis of your gross sales.
 This is capped at €176,200 for sales activities and €72,500 for services.

-• List your business in all professional directories and online databases (Google My Business, Yellow Pages, etc.).
+• List your business in all the professional directories and online databases (Google My Business, Pages Jaunes, etc.)

-• Don't forget social networks, especially Instagram, which should become a real showcase for your day-to-day work.
+• Don't forget social media, especially Instagram, which should become a real showcase to highlight your work on a daily basis.

-• Publish your photos on an image bank, to which you grant a license.
-Among the best-known image banks, Getty Images, Shutter Stock, iStock, 500px and Stockbsy are very popular with freelance photographers.
+• Distributing your photos on a stock image bank, to which you grant an operating license.
+Among the most famous image banks, Getty Images, Shutter Stock, iStock, 500px or Stockbsy are very popular with independent photographers.

-Finally, there's one detail that's all too often overlooked when it comes to the success of your project: displaying a prestigious head office address.
+Finally, one detail is too often overlooked to facilitate the success of your project: displaying a prestigious registered office address.
 In an "image" sector, it's important to display a prestigious address that inspires confidence!

 They enable you to benefit from a head office address located in the most sought-after areas of France's major metropolises at the lowest possible cost!

-Much more than just a mailbox, they also offer a wide range of services designed to lighten your day-to-day work load: switchboard, legal and administrative assistance, meeting room hire, etc.!
-Corporate domiciliation lets you focus on the tasks that add the most value: those that make your business a success!
+Much more than just a mailbox, they also allow you to benefit from many services designed to make your daily life easier: telephone switchboard, legal and administrative assistance, meeting room rental, etc.!
+Business domiciliation allows you to focus on tasks with higher added value: those that make your company successful!

 With SeDomicilier, you can obtain your certificate of domiciliation in less than 5 minutes, in a 100% online process.
 What's more, all your services are then available in a personalized, secure virtual office!